My Uncle Zhou Enlai: Production

-My Uncle Zhou Enlai is base on the biography of the same name by Zhou Bingde, Zhou Enlai's nephew.
+My Uncle Zhou Enlai is based on the biography of the same name by Zhou Bingde, Zhou Enlai's nephew.

 Chen Li was asked to direct the series.
 Before accepting this series, she has directed the film Zhou Enlai's Four Days and Nights.

 In the autumn of 2010, Zhang Fachun signed on to write the script for the series.
 Zhang has said he had spent three years developing the series.

 Sun Weimin is known for typecasting Zhou Enlai, he cast in lead role Zhou Enlai.

 Most of the television series was shot on location in Rongguo House Film and Television Base, Zhengding County, north China's Hebei province.

 Broadcast

 My Uncle Zhou Enlai was broadcast on CCTV-1, CCTV-3 and Hebei Television in the summer of 2016.

 The series received mainly positive reviews.
 On August 28, 2016, admiral Luo Yuan said in Wuhan, Hubei: "The series shows Premier Zhou Enlai's public servant spirit."
 Li Zhun, a Mao Dun Literary Prize laureate, said: "The series has made new explorations and new creation in the way of narration of historical themes.
 It integrates state and family affairs into one."